S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Changes 2018-06-22 (…)

-- _Describe Organizational Drivers_: made explicit that a Driver Statement is typically only 1-2 sentences, revised section about explaining the need, moved the section about reviewing driver statements from _Respond to Organizational Drivers_ to this pattern, and added a new illustration that explains _how_ to describe organizational drivers
+- _Describe Organizational Drivers_: made explicit that a driver statement is typically only 1-2 sentences, revised section about explaining the need, moved the section about reviewing driver statements from _Respond to Organizational Drivers_ to this pattern, and added a new illustration that explains _how_ to describe organizational drivers
-- _Double Link_: aligned description to _Link_
+- _Double Linking_: aligned description to _Link_
 - _Double-Linked Hierarchy_: explained in more detail what a double-linked hierarchy is, and how it is created
 - _Evaluate and Evolve Agreements_: rearranged the text so it's clear there is a long and a short format
 - _Evaluation Criteria_: suggested clarifying a threshold for success, and we explained about evolving evaluation criteria with agreements